-GSL has applied to be licensed for the export of peripheral blood mononuclear cells (PBMCs) for use as starting material for Advanced Therapy Medicinal Products (ATMPs).
-GSL has agreements with hospitals in the UK that will procure and test PBMCs under under an exisiting HTA licence, in line with the requirements of the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended).
-GSL and each UK hospital also have an agreement with a partner facility in Europe.
-The European partner facility will qualify each hospital as being suitable to procure the ATMP starting material, and will subsequently arrange for the physical shipment of each exported cell sample.
-Each export will be arranged using a proprietary software system and coordinated through a Case Manager at GSL, with appropriate oversight from the proposed DI.
-GSL has agreements in place to undertake regular process and document audits of each hospital, and the European partner facility.
+GSEL has applied to be licensed for the export of PBMCs to manufacturing sites in the US and Europe for use as starting material for Advanced Therapy Medicinal Products (ATMPs).
+GSEL has agreements with hospitals in the UK that will procure and test PBMCs under an existing HTA licence, in line with the requirements of the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended).
+GSEL and each UK hospital also have an agreement with a third party that has ATMP manufacturing sites in the United States and Europe.
+The third party will qualify each hospital as being suitable to procure the ATMP starting material, and will subsequently arrange for the physical shipment of each exported sample.
+Each export will be arranged using a proprietary software system and coordinated through the Clinical Logistics Team at GSEL, with oversight from the proposed DI.
+GSEL has agreements in place to undertake regular process and document audits of each hospital, and the third party.

-Description of activities undertaken during visit
+Description of activities undertaken during assessment

 The HTA's regulatory requirements are set out in Appendix 1.
-Due to the national response to the COVID-19 pandemic, no site visit was undertaken.
-The Regulation Manager covered the following areas during a remote (desk-based) assessment.
+The Regulation Manager covered the following areas during the assessment:

-Standards assessed against during visit
+Standards assessed against during assessment